clubedaentrega/api-lift/README.md

 This module is locked down by some strong assumptions:

 * The routes are created and named after the files in the file system
-* The endpoints are to be implemented as supported by [lift-it](https://www.npmjs.com/package/lift-it)
+* The endpoints are to be implemented as supported by [lift-it](https://www.npmjs.com/package/lift-it).
+See details in section "Endpoint handler"
-* In the endpoints files, `exports.description` is a string describing what it does
-* The first argument for the endpoint handler is the request `body`. `body._req` points to the express request object (this property is non-enumerable).
-* All routes are requested with POST.
+* All routes only answer POST requests.
 All input and output is JSON
 * Standard output for success: `{failure:null}`, for error: `{failure:{code:Number,message:String}}`

 ## Features